Dark Star Orchestra: History

 Dark Star Orchestra has been playing live shows together since 1997, after guitarist John Kadlecik contacted keyboardist Scott Larned with a concept (introduced by a common friend Andrew "Tiny" Dofner): performing complete Grateful Dead shows out of history.
 When Scott mentioned having the same idea, John knew they were on to something.
-Since forming, the band has performed 3,243 shows as of the recent shows at the Hawaii Theater in Honolulu in April 2024 and the band plays on....
+Since forming, the band has performed over 3,200 shows.

 On lead guitar and vocals, John Kadlecik used amp rigs and equipment to imitate guitar tone of Jerry Garcia from the show being recreated.
-When a 70s show is being performed, vocalist Lisa Mackey provides Donna Godchaux's female harmonies and now too, since 2012, plays Harmonica on the Ron "Pigpen" McKernan tunes.
+When a 70s show is being performed, vocalist Lisa Mackey provides Donna Jean Godchaux's female harmonies and, since 2012, plays Harmonica on the Ron "Pigpen" McKernan tunes.

 Dino English delivers the rhythmic drumming sounds of Bill Kreutzmann.
 On the other drum set, Rob Koritz, fills the Mickey Hart role.
 Skip Vangelas provides a style of bass playing similar to that of Phil Lesh.
 Rob Eaton performs rhythm guitar and vocals in the style of Bob Weir.

 In November 1998, on the eve of their first anniversary, Mike Gordon and Jon Fishman of Phish joined DSO at Martyrs' after their own show.
 Fishman sat in for the majority of the evening, which included a drum section with four percussionists.
 The ensuing buzz caused national interest in the band.
 That winter, their Colorado tour sold out almost every stop and soon after, The Washington Post declared them "the hottest Grateful Dead tribute act going"; USA Today claimed DSO was "channeling the Dead" but what they do is not just a tribute to the Grateful Dead but a testament to the enormous number of unique set lists the band performed in their long career.

 Continuing their growth, DSO has performed up to 200 dates in a year.
 Their popularity has grown continually, playing at larger venues and theaters, collaborating with guests including Grateful Dead alumni Bob Weir, Phil Lesh, Bill Kreutzmann, Donna Jean Godchaux-Mackay, Vince Welnick and Tom Constanten.